-Many Windows users, especially gamers use a second high-end GPU for their systems over and above the dedicated graphics card.
+Many Windows users, especially gamers, use a second high-end GPU for their systems over and above the dedicated graphics card.
 The system is set such that the dedicated high-end graphics card is set to default.
-However, at times, it happens that the system does not detect the second graphics card.
+However, at times, it happens that the Windows computer does not detect the second graphics card.

-While every system comes along with an integrated graphics card, it is usually insufficient for graphics-intensive software and games.
-If you have an extra dedicated graphics card, but the system is unable to detect it, then this post will help you.
+While every system has an integrated graphics card, it is usually insufficient for graphics-intensive software and games.
+If you have an extra dedicated graphics card, but the system cannot detect it, then this post will help you.

 1] Update the Graphics driver